 On January 28, 2013, Studio City Company Limited, an affiliated company of the Group which is majority-owned by MCE, executed a senior secured credit facilities denominated in Hong Kong dollars with certain lenders, and subsequently as amended from time to time, with an aggregate amount of HK\$10,855,880,000 (equivalent to \$1,395,357) (the "Studio City Project Facility") and consisted of a HK\$10,080,460,000 (equivalent to \$1,295,689) term loan facility (the "Studio City Term Loan Facility") and a HK\$775,420,000 (equivalent to \$99,668) revolving credit facility (the "Studio City Revolving Credit Facility") to fund the Studio City project.
-As at December 31, 2015, the Studio City Term Loan Facility of HK\$10,080,460,000 (equivalent to \$1,295,689) has been fully drawn down while the entire Studio City Revolving Credit Facility of HK\$10,080,460,000 (equivalent to \$99,668) remains available for future drawdown.
+As at December 31, 2015, the Studio City Term Loan Facility of HK\$10,080,460,000 (equivalent to \$1,295,689) has been fully drawn down while the entire Studio City Revolving Credit Facility of HK\$775,420,000 (equivalent to \$99,668) remains available for future drawdown.
 The Studio City Term Loan Facility matures on January 28, 2018 and is subject to quarterly amortization payments commencing on September 30, 2016.
-The Studio City Project Facility was and the studio City Project Facility.
+The Studio City Project Facility bear interest at HIBOR plus a range of margin per annum as determined in accordance with the total leverage ratio in respect of the borrowing group at the relevant time as defined under the Studio City Project Facility.
 Certain accounts of Melco Crown Macau related solely to the operation of the Studio City gaming area which are funded from the proceeds of Studio City Project Facility, including cash deposited into bank accounts of \$15,121 and \$629 as of December 31, 2015 and 2014, respectively, and are presented as restricted cash in the consolidated balance sheets, are pledged as security for the Studio City Project Facility and related finance documents.